Dr. Regulus Allen (she/her/hers)

 “The Sonnets of William Hayley and Gift Exchange.”
 European Romantic Review 13.4 (2002): 383-392.

 “Representations of Women of Color during the Long Eighteenth Century.”
+Invited talk for New Directions Panel.
 The Future World of Eighteenth-Century Studies: A Conference in Honor of Felicity Nussbaum.
-Los Angeles, CA. November 2015.
+University of California, Los Angeles.
+November 7, 2015.

 "Rebellious Slave Mothers in Aphra Behn's Oroonoko."
 Caribbean Studies Association (CSA) Annual Conference.
 New Orleans, LA.
 May 2015.

 “Doomed Maternity in the Inkle and Yarico Legend.”
-Early Caribbean Society (ECS) Symposium.
-London, UK.
+Early Caribbean Society (ECS) Symposium, Kingston University, London, England, United Kingdom.
 July 2014.

 "Race, Gender, and Empire in the Long Eighteenth Century."
 Western Society for Eighteenth-Century Studies (WSECS) Annual Meeting.
 Cal Poly, San Luis Obispo.
 February 12-14, 2015.